Call of Duty 2: Reception

 The editors of Computer Games Magazine named Call of Duty 2 the seventh-best computer game of 2005.
 They called it "the ultimate WWII shooter".

+During the 9th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Call of Duty 2 for "Overall Game of the Year", "Console Game of the Year", "First-Person Action Game of the Year", "Outstanding Achievement in Online Gameplay", and "Outstanding Achievement in Visual Engineering".

+Retrospective reviews

+Retrospective assessments of Call of Duty 2 have been mostly positive.
+Critics have praised the game for its campaign, impressive set pieces, gameplay, multiplayer, and innovations over its predecessor that became mainstays in subsequent games in the series, including health regeneration, smoke grenades, and a grenade damage indicator.
+Sam Loveridge of GamesRadar+ argued that Call of Duty 2 was "the foundation for the series' rapid rise to dominance".
+It has been called one of the Xbox 360's best games, one that showcased the console's technical achievements.
+Others have criticized the game as dated and noted the limitations of the multiplayer on the Xbox 360, which allowed only eight players in matches.
+In lists ranking the series' games, Call of Duty 2 has generally placed between ten and fifteen, although others have placed it in the top five, with the staff of NME ranking it number two behind Call of Duty 4: Modern Warfare (2007).

 Advertisement controversy

 A television advertisement for Call of Duty 2 was the subject of some controversy in 2006.
 The commercial, created by a Los Angeles animation studio Rhythm and Hues Studios, depicted a first-person view of events that were supposed to transpire during the game, rather than scenes from the game itself.
 Some consumers felt that the advertisements were misleading, and in February 2006 the United Kingdom's Advertising Standards Authority (ASA) demanded that networks remove the advertisements after three consumers filed complaints of false advertising.
 According to ASA spokesperson Donna Mitchell, "Viewers felt that the ad was misleading because the quality of graphics was superior to that of the game's".
 Activision denies that the scenes were meant to give an impression of gameplay, stating in a press release shortly after the ASA banning that "The footage was intended purely to communicate the subject matter of the game rather than to represent actual gameplay".